 Radio-Frequency Turbinate Reduction addresses the most common source of nasal obstruction, the turbinates.
 Turbinates are fleshy walls located on the inside of the nose.
 Turbinates become enlarged from chronic untreated allergies, and can lead to nasal airway obstruction.
 Dr. Pasha has developed his own technique to reduce enlarged turbinates using radiofrequency, which shakes up the cells and causes the turbinate to dry and scar.
 The procedure causes very little pain and recovery is instant, so normal activity can be resumed the same day.
 After a few weeks, the outside layer of the turbinate will begin to crust, shed, and reduce in size, which allows you to breathe more easily.

 Before a proper treatment option can be determined, allergy management always begins with an allergy test.
-If you’re ready to finally find a long-term solution for your allergies, make an appointment today with Dr. Pasha.
+Ready to finally find a long-term solution for your allergies?
+Visit ear, nose, and throat specialist Dr. Pasha.
 We’ll help you finally become allergy-free.